-The most effective way young athletes can improve their sports performance is to pay close attention to the basics: fluids, calories, training, conditioning, and rest.
-Shortcuts, such as the use of performance enhancing substances and supplements, are of little benefit and are potentially damaging to young athletes.
+Young athletes can improve their sports performance by focusing on the basics: fluids, calories, training, conditioning, and rest.
+Shortcuts, such as the use of performance-enhancing substances and supplements, are of little benefit and can be dangerous.

-The following is information from the American Academy of Pediatrics (AAP) about nutrition for the athlete and an overview of performance enhancing substances and supplements.
+Here is information from the American Academy of Pediatrics about performance-enhancing substances and supplements for athletes.